thdaemon/pixiv-novel-saver/README.md

 Create a `pixiv-config` file.

-Login your account on browser, and get pixiv cookie `PHPSESSID` and add it to `pixiv-config`. set `USER_ID` to your pixiv user id.
+Login your account on a browser, and get pixiv cookie `PHPSESSID` and add it to `pixiv-config`. set `USER_ID` to your pixiv user id.
 It likes

 ```
 COOKIE="PHPSESSID=XXXXXXXX_XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX;"
 USER_ID="<Your user id>"
 ```

+> If you are using Mozilla Firefox, open https://www.pixiv.net in browser, click `F12`, and you can find `PHPSESSID` in `Storage` -> `Cookie`.
+Click your avatar in web page, and then you can find your user id in the end of the URL.

 Run the script